TransAtlantic Lines: History

 On June 13, 2001, the company won a contract with an estimated cumulative value of $16,738,001 for dedicated ocean liner cargo service from Jacksonville, Florida to U.S. military installations in Guantanamo Bay, Cuba.
 This contract extended until June 30, 2004.
 The government announced the requirements for the charter on the World Wide Web on December 4, 2000, and seven bids were received.
 Military Traffic and Management Command in Alexandria, Virginia, is the contracting activity.
 The company uses the tugboat Spence and its barge the Guantanamo Bay Express make the twice-monthly trip between Jacksonville and Guantanamo Bay.
 Each leg of the trip takes approximately 4 and 1/2 days and covers approximately 1000 mi.

-On November 11, 2004, while leaving Mayport, Florida en route to Guantanamo Bay, Cuba, the tow wires connecting the tug and barge parted, causing the barge to run aground.
+On November 11, 2004, while leaving Mayport, Florida en route to Guantanamo Bay, Cuba, the two wires connecting the tug and barge parted, causing the barge to run aground.
 At the time of the accident, the vessels were experiencing thirty knot wind gusts and 12 ft seas.
 Extensive bottom damage and breaches to all port side voids were reported.
 The barge was refloated and delivered to the owners the following day.
 The vessels were owned by Pac-Atlantic Marine Leasing, LCC at the time.

 In 2004, Carsten Rehder affiliate company Rehder & Arkon bought MV Steamers Future in April 2004, and renamed her MV Baffin Strait.
 Rehder & Arkon chartered her for 6 months to Mariana Express Lines, and sold her to TransAtlantic Lines in late October 2004.
 TransAtlantic Lines bought her for US$6.3M.

 MV Baffin Strait is one of Military Sealift Command's seven container ships and is part of the 28 ships in the Sealift Program Office.
 Since 2004, the ship, often referred to as the 'DGAR shuttle,' has been chartered to deliver 250 containers each month from Singapore to Diego Garcia.
 The ship carries everything from fresh food to building supplies to aircraft parts, delivering more than 200,000 tons of cargo to the island each year."
 On the return trip back to Singapore, she carries recyclable metals.
 In 2004, TransAtlantic Lines outbid Sealift Incorporated for the contract to haul cargo between Singapore and Diego Garcia.
-The route had previously been serviced by Sealift Inc.'s MV Sagamore which was manned by members of American Maritime Officers and Seafarer's International Union.
+The route had previously been serviced by Sealift Inc.'s MV Sagamore which was crewed by members of American Maritime Officers and Seafarer's International Union.
 TransAtlantic Lines reportedly won the contract by approximately 10 percent, representing a price difference of about $2.7 million.